 SES is of the opinion that ideally, the boards of directors of a Listed Company must comprise of 7 - 12 directors, depending upon the size and complexities of the business operations.
 The Board should be independent, qualified and diversified, have a record of efficient and effective performance, and have capable members with an in-depth experience and expertise in diverse fields.
-Ideally, Boards should have a majority of independent directors and have a Non-Executive Chairman, preferably, an independent Director.
-According to SES, at least one woman director on the Board should be an independent director, in view of the recent amendment made to the SEBI Listing Regulations in this regard.
+Ideally, Boards should have a majority of independent directors and have a Non-Executive, preferably an independent Director as its Chairman.
+The Board must also comprise of woman director(s) who are independent of the management.
 Therefore, SES' recommendations on the appointment of directors are aimed towards the formation of an independent, diverse and effective board.
-While analysing proposals for appointment/reappointment of directors, SES would also consider past performance of directors in respect of meetings attended by them, their time commitments considering their number of directorships, committee chairmanships and memberships, any non-compliance, frauds and regulatory actions against the Director and such other information disclosed in Board's report etc.
+While analysing proposals for appointment/ reappointment of directors, SES would also consider past performance of directors in respect of meetings attended by them, their time commitments considering their number of directorships, committee chairmanships and memberships, any non-compliance, frauds and regulatory actions against the Director and such other information disclosed in Board's report etc. While SES may not be in a position to evaluate suitability of the proposed appointee, however it will evaluate the proposal keeping in mind education, experience, age and other relevant factor while framing recommendation.